Staged Shipments at Risk for Pilferage

 How to reduce pilferage in your warehouse

-Tips for pilferage reduction at the staging area
+Tips for staging area pilferage reduction

 - Do not rely solely on alarms and video surveillance.
 These things can be effective, but they cannot be relied on

 - Weed out substance abusers.
 90 percent of abusers steal or deal to support their habit.
+Most warehouses have testing and compliance policies that help with this effort.

 - Watch out for disgruntled workers – they are much likelier to commit theft in your warehouse.